Meet The Company

 He has acted in numerous short films with members of the Colorado Film School and done professional work for Sesame Street, Macy's, and The 3rd Way Center.

 Ivy is a multifaceted performer who has trained in acting, voice, piano, and dance, and has appeared in many shows across Colorado.

 Her favorite roles include Dorothy in Wizard of Oz, Belle in Beauty and the Beast and Gertrude in Suessical the Musical.
 Ivy has also worked as a stage manager and teaching assistant for children’s theatre classes.

-Ivy is honored to be part of Red Thread, and is thrilled to start her new adventure in Playback Theatre!
+Ivy is honored to be part of Red Thread, and is thrilled at the never ending adventures in Playback Theatre!

 Soleil is an improvisor and solo performance artist.
 She also works with interactive technologies and immersive theatre.
 As an improvisor, she has performed with various teams at Voodoo Comedy Playhouse in Denver, and is currently with the team "Monarch of the Mountain."